Sacha Fenestraz: Formula Renault 2.0

 In 2016, Fenestraz switched to Formula Renault 2.0 with Tech 1 Racing.
 He claimed his first pole position at the Monaco round, following the exclusion of former pole sitter Lando Norris, and subsequently took his first victory in the race.
 He followed that up with a second pole and victory at the final race at Estoril to finish fifth in the overall standings.
 He also claimed a victory and finished fifth in the Northern European Cup.

 After testing with them in the post-season test at Estoril, Fenestraz signed with team champions Josef Kaufmann Racing for 2017.
 Fenestraz won the championship with a race to spare.
 He won seven races and had finished another eleven races on the podium position.
-After he became a champion he was included into the Renault Sport Academy.
+After he won the championship, he was included into the Renault Sport Academy.

 FIA European Formula 3 Championship

 Sacha Fenestraz during the FIA European Formula 3 round at Norisring in 2018.

 In September 2017, Fenestraz joined Carlin for the eighth round at the Nürburgring.
 In 2018, he contested with the team full-time.
 He scored his first podium and victory of the season during the second race in Pau.
 He started this race from pole position and also managed to set the fastest lap of the race, but could only manage eleventh in the championship.
 At the Macau Grand Prix, Fenestraz came away with third in the race.